 \subsection{Selecting between models}

-Regardless the preferred family of models, exponential smoothing or ARIMA, and the size of the respective pools of candidate models, we need to select the best candidate model.
-The problem of selecting the best model for each series has challenged researchers and practitioners alike.
-One of the first attempts to choose between exponential smoothing models was made by \cite{Gardner1988-vz}.
-They suggested examining the time series' variances of differences.
-A better approach for selecting among forecasting models is via (cross-)validation, which follows the process of fixed/rolling origin evaluation \citep{Tashman00}.
-This approach, however, has two significant drawbacks.
-First, it requires series to have enough observations to facilitate the cutting off a hold-out sample.
-Second, it is computationally expensive, as each model will be fitted at least twice: once for validation (even more times for cross-validation) and once for forecasting.
-On the other hand, (cross-)validation does not depend on a particular family of models and can be applied either to the exponential smoothing or the ARIMA family.
+The best candidate model is needed without regard for model preferences or the size of the respective pools of candidate models.
+Selecting the best model for each series is difficult. \cite{Gardner1988-vz} suggested examining the time series' variances of differences as a method to choose among exponential smoothing models.
+A better approach for selecting among forecasting models is via cross-validation, which follows the process of fixed/rolling origin evaluation \citep{Tashman00}.
+However, this approach has two significant drawbacks: a series must have enough observations to allow a hold-out sample, and it has high computation costs.
+Each model will be fitted at least twice: once for validation (even more times for cross-validation) and once for forecasting.
+On the other hand, cross-validation can be used with both the exponential smoothing and ARIMA families.

-Arguably, the most popular approach for model selection in forecasting research nowadays is the use of information criteria.
-Information criteria select the model with the maximum likelihood after a penalization.
+Arguably, information criteria are nowadays the most popular approach for model selection in forecasting research.
+Information criteria select a model based on complexity-penalized maximum likelihood.
 Maximizing the likelihood is approximately equivalent to maximizing the in-sample fit.
-The penalization is based on the complexity/size of the model (i.e., the number of parameters to be estimated).
-Selecting between models with information criteria is computationally fast and generally robust \citep{Hyndman2002,Hyndman2008-iu,Hyndman2008b}.
-Popular forecasting packages offer by default model selection with information criteria.
-While several information criteria exist, the three most widely used are: \begin{itemize}[noitemsep,nolistsep] \item Akaike's information criterion, defined as $\text{AIC} = -2\log(L) + 2k$, where $L$ is the likelihood and $k$ is the total number of parameters. \item Bayesian information criterion, defined as $\text{BIC} = \text{AIC} + k[\log(n) - 2]$, where $n$ is the sample size (number of in-sample observations). \item Akaike's information criterion corrected for small sample sizes, defined as $\text{AICc} = \text{AIC} + \frac{k(k+1)}{n-k-1}$. \end{itemize}
+Model selection with information criteria is computationally fast and generally robust \citep{Hyndman2002,Hyndman2008-iu,Hyndman2008b}.
+Popular forecasting packages offer model selection with information criteria by default.
+The three most widely used approaches are: \begin{itemize}[noitemsep,nolistsep] \item Akaike's information criterion, defined as $\text{AIC} = -2\log(L) + 2k$, where $L$ is the likelihood and $k$ is the total number of parameters. \item Bayesian information criterion, defined as $\text{BIC} = \text{AIC} + k[\log(n) - 2]$, where $n$ is the sample size (number of in-sample observations). \item Akaike's information criterion corrected for small sample sizes, defined as $\text{AICc} = \text{AIC} + \frac{2k(k+1)}{n-k-1}$. \end{itemize}